Skip to main content

 What forms of birth certificates do you offer?

-We offer original, long-form birth certificates for individuals born in Bryan after 1969 (due to a fire in 1969 we do not have original records prior to that year).
+Original (long form) – We offer original, long-form birth certificates for individuals born in Bryan after 1969 (due to a fire in 1969 we do not have original records prior to that year).

 If you need the original, long-form birth certificate for someone born in Bryan before 1969 you may request this certificate from the Brazos County Clerk’s Office.

-We offer abstract (formerly known as short-form) birth certificates for individuals born in Texas after 1939.
-All birth certificates issued by our office are certified.
+Abstract (short form) – We offer abstract (short-form) birth certificates for individuals born in Texas after 1939.

 What is the difference between an abstract (short-form) birth certificate and an original, long-form birth certificate?

-The abstract (short-form) birth certificate only contains the individual’s name, date of birth, county of birth, parent names, file date, issue date and state file number.
 The original long-form birth certificate will contain detailed information regarding the birth place including hospital name, city of birth and additional parent information.
 It is advisable when applying for a passport that you obtain the long-form version of your certificate.

 Where can I obtain my original, long-form birth certificate if I was not born in Bryan?